 Two expected results of the CbC reporting template are increased transfer pricing-related disputes with taxing authorities and the incidence of double taxation especially if the OECD's other transfer pricing BEPs action plan changes are adopted in final form.
 Many believe these changes will cause an erosion of the longstanding arm's-length transfer pricing principles by some of the more aggressive tax authorities.
 The focus of transfer pricing audits would therefore shift to an MNE providing information on its global value chain and its allocation of income, economic activity, and taxes paid among countries that may be unrelated to the specific transfer pricing arrangement.
 Ultimately, this could lead to more cross-border disputes and without adequate dispute resolution competent authority rules, increased double taxation could be a very costly result.

 Please remember that the Tax Matters provides information for educational purposes, not specific tax or legal advice.
 Always consult a qualified tax or legal advisor before taking any action based on this information.

-Bernadette Pinamont is Chief Tax Officer – Income Tax providing insight regarding in-house corporate tax operations, working on the development of the company's income tax solutions.
+Bernadette Pinamont is Vice President of Tax Research, responsible for helping customers meet strategic needs, ensure compliance and enhance operational efficiency, as well as further define and expand the reach of tax research.
+She previously served as Chief Tax Officer – Income Tax, providing insight regarding in-house corporate tax operations.
 Bernadette is a seasoned tax executive and holds a B.S in Accounting and Juris Doctor from Seton Hall University.
 She is a licensed attorney and CPA.